 Find out more about home equity debt.
 Learn about the criteria used in surveys of rates above.
 These quotes are from banks, thrifts, and credit unions, some of whom have paid for a link to their own website, where you can find additional information.
 Rates are subject to change without notice and may vary from branch to branch.

-A home equity loan is a type of second mortgage that lets you borrow money against the value of your home.
 Whether you own your home outright or have a standard first mortgage, home equity loans let you unlock the equity in your home in exchange for a second mortgage.
 Home equity loan rates are usually lower than personal loans or credit cards because your house is the collateral that secures the loan.

 “A home equity loan offers the certainty of a fixed interest rate, the same payment every month, and a specific date when it will be paid off entirely.”